Avatar: The Last Airbender: Episodes

 The series consists of sixty-one episodes.
 The first episode—an-hour-long premiere—aired on February 21, 2005, on Nickelodeon.
 The series concluded with a two-hour television movie broadcast on July 19, 2008.
 Each season of the series is known as a "book", in which each episode is referred to as a "chapter".
 Each book takes its name from one of the elements Aang must master: Water, Earth, and Fire.
-The show's first two seasons each consists of twenty episodes and the third season has twenty-one.
-The entire series has been released on DVD in regions 1, 2 and 4.
+The show's first two seasons each consists of twenty episodes and the third season twenty-one.
+The entire series has been released on DVD in regions 1, 2, and 4.